Unlikely partners Pelosi and Cheney team up for Jan. 6 probe

 “It’s like one of those 1950s science-fiction movies where everyone unites over the alien invader,” he said.
 Pelosi and Cheney have “a legitimate shared interest in getting to the bottom of the insurrection.”

-Associated Press writers Mary Clare Jalonick and Alan Fram contributed to this report.
+Associated Press writers Mary Clare Jalonick, Alan Fram, Emily Swanson and Hannah Fingerhut contributed to this report.